boblzsurvivor-wq/Alliance-Information/pages/structure.md

 ## OVERVIEW

-{{ site.alliance_name }} operates through a role based structure.
+{{ site.alliance_name }} operates through a role based structure designed for clarity, coordination, and consistent performance.

-Each role exists to ensure the alliance runs efficiently, grows consistently, and performs well in events.
+Each role exists to support the alliance and its members.

 ---